3. Python Virtual Environments

 if the original LD_LIBRARY_PATH must be kept.
 The latter may contain /usr/local/lib64 and /usr/local/lib which must be explicitly specified in certain Linux distributions.

-The setting of LD_LIBRARY_PATH can be placed in an activation script, which activates the virtual environment and defines the environment variables.
-Example script activate3.sh:
+The setting of LD_LIBRARY_PATH and can be placed in an activation script, which activates all relevant environment variables.
+Example virtual environment activation script activate3.sh:

 #!/bin/sh